JaromirCharles/PMS/documentation/documentation.md

 #### Important use cases (dynamic view)

+The most important use cases can be seen in the [Description](#Description) section.

 #### Cloud Provider Resources

 The application is hosted on `Google Cloud` and uses a few resources that Google Cloud provides.